Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Analyses

 When $\alpha=0$, no penalty is applied to invalid strokes, resulting in excessive stroke generation, low average coverage per stroke, and a high proportion of invalid strokes.
 Although overall coverage remains relatively high, the generated characters lack coherent and structurally valid shapes, indicating the necessity of the penalty term.

 As $\alpha$ increases, both the total number of strokes and the proportion of invalid strokes decrease, demonstrating that the penalty effectively suppresses invalid stroke generation.
-However, overly large values of $\alpha$ (e.g., $\alpha = 0.5$) impose excessive constraints, leading to reduced coverage and degraded performance.
+However, overly large values of $\alpha$ (e.g., $\alpha = 0.5$) impose excessive constraints, reducing coverage and degrading performance.

 A moderate penalty coefficient provides a good balance between suppressing invalid strokes and preserving sufficient coverage.
 In our experiments, $\alpha = 0.1$ yields reasonable stroke counts, low invalid-stroke ratios, and sufficient coverage, and is therefore adopted.